 How to Look at Photos

-The subject matter within this photo is interesting.
+The subject matter in the photo at the top of this post is interesting.
 It allowed me to explore the theme of environmental damage in an otherwise remote and relatively pristine environment.

-But, in addition to that, this image is very much a study of color.
-It explores the color of certain subjects, and their relationship with each other, and also of the variation in the color of the light, across the landscape.
+However, this photo is also very much a study of color.
+It explores the color of certain subjects, the relationship of those colors with each other and the variation in the color of the light across the landscape.

 Color Elicits an Emotive Response

-I think there’s an interesting interplay between the positive feelings we would usually associate with sunlight and the color orange, compared to the more melancholy feelings often associated with the color blue.
+I think the image at the top of this post features an interesting interplay between the positive feelings we would usually associate with sunlight and the color orange, compared to the more melancholy feelings sometimes associated with the color blue.